huy005/kurinikku-api-pj/README.md

-This API application is used for the management of a clinic with interacting between with Entities[User ->(Patient, Doctor, Admin)].
+This API application is used for the management of a clinic with interacting between entities[User ->(Patient, Doctor, Admin)].

 \*Prerequisites:
 pre1/ Run Sql file: resources/static/sql/clinicpj_db.sql